 To the rest of the world, John was a happy and a successful business man.
 His friends admired him for the business he had created, which he seemed to run successfully.
 They remember how he started his business from his garage, and how he spent countless nights and weekends growing the business.

 Fast forward ten years, John now manages his business from a snazzy office in town with a talented team of staff.
 His life seems full as he is always on the go, meeting someone, going to events and getting something done.
 In short, John is the kind of guy you wish you could be, someone who has it all and cruising through life brilliantly.

-But little does anyone know that he hides an ugly secret.
+But little does anyone know that he hides a secret.
 On the inside, John is constantly stressed, depressed and anxious.
 Working past 8 pm and weekends is normal for him.
 To his wife, family, friends, and staff, he is just a hardworking guy.

 But if they were to know how troubled the business was, or how much it takes to pay the wages and creditors, they’d be surprised to see how “normal” John seems.
 His pretence works so well that nobody knows he has trouble sleeping at night, constantly feels exhausted and lacks motivation for anything.

 If you are a business owner, you may be feeling like this now.
 If not, you may have experienced a heightened level of mental stress and anxiety at some point in business.

 Psychologist Jay Anderson of South West Wellbeing Centre in Bunbury describes the symptoms as: